 However; if you put the ordinarily Dominant genes for Type A and Type B together, neither will give way and their behavior is Multifactoral.
 Those subjects will be born with the AB blood type.
 Neither gene allows its instructions to be overridden, so the result is that both sets of instructions are followed.

-Recessive genes are difficult to trace.
+Recessive genes can be difficult to trace.
 Short of knowing the family history, or examining the actual genes under a high-power microscope, there will be no indication whether a subject born with blood Type A is carrying two, or only one gene for Type A blood.
 Consequently the recessive gene for Type O may be passed along for generations without any indication of its presence in any of the people who have inherited it and passed it on.

 This is the basic pattern for the principles of gene dominance.
 There are many additional modifying factors which I have not touched upon.